-The X-ray diffraction (XRD) images of the TiO2-ZnO nanocomposites calcinated at 700 °C and various times of 1, 1.5, 2, 2.5, and 3 hours are illustrated in Figure 1.
-XRD is an advantageous and powerful means to study materials from crystallographic aspect.
-All the XRD images were collected in the 2 $\theta$ ranging from 5 to 75 degrees.
-According to the XRD image of the nanocomposite composed of ZnO and TiO2 and calcinated at 1 h (Figure 1a), the peaks located at approximately 25.3, 36, 49, 53.5, 54.3, 63.4, 68.9, and 70.9 degrees can be ascribed separately to the (101), (004), (200), (105), (211), (204), (116), and (220) planes of anatase TiO2.
-In addition, other peaks, including 32.8, 35.4, and 56.7 degrees respectively related to the (100), (101), and (110) planes of hexagonal wurtzite ZnO phase can be seen [18-

-22].
-The XRD peaks detected for the $TiO_2$ as well as ZnO verify the successful synthesis of the nanocomposite.
+The X-ray diffraction (XRD) images of the TiO2-ZnO nanocomposites calcinated at 700°C, and various times of 1, 1.5, 2, 2.5, and 3 hours are illustrated in Figure 1.
+XRD is an advantageous and powerful means of studying materials from a crystallographic aspect.
+All the XRD images were collected in the $2\theta$ ranging from 5 to 75 degrees.
+According to the XRD image of the nanocomposite composed of ZnO and TiO2 and calcinated at one h (Figure 1a), the peaks located at approximately 25.3, 36, 49, 53.5, 54.3, 63.4, 68.9, and 70.9 degrees can be ascribed separately to the (101), (004), (200), (105), (211), (204), (116), and (220) planes of anatase TiO2.
+In addition, other peaks, including 32.8, 35.4, and 56.7 degrees, respectively, related to the (100), (101), and (110) planes of the hexagonal wurtzite ZnO phase, can be seen [18-22].
+The XRD peaks detected for the TiO2 and ZnO verify the successful synthesis of the nanocomposite.

-Figure 1.
-The XRD images of the TiO2-ZnO nanocomposites calcinated at (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour(s).
+Fig. 1.
+The XRD images of the TiO2-ZnO nanocomposites calcinated at (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour (s)

-As evidenced from the XRD image of the nanocomposite obtained at 1.5 h, the increment in the calcination time had negligible impact on the crystal structure of the nanocomposite (Figure 1b).
-Based on this fact, the peaks related to the $TiO_2$ and also ZnO observed for the sample obtained at 1 h are also detected for the one calcinated at the time of 1.5 h.
-Raising the calcination time from 1.5 to 2 h has resulted in attenuation of the intensity of (101) peak at 25.3 degrees (Figure 1c).
-However, the major peaks related to $TiO_2$ and also zinc oxide can be easily observed.
+As evidenced by the XRD image of the nanocomposite obtained at 1.5 h, the increment in the calcination time had a negligible impact on the crystal structure of the nanocomposite (Figure 1b).
+Based on this fact, the peaks related to the TiO2 and ZnO observed for the sample obtained at 1 h are also detected for the one calcinated at 1.5 h.
+Raising the calcination time from 1.5 to 2 h has attenuated the intensity of the (101) peak at 25.3 degrees (Figure 1c).
+However, the major peaks related to TiO2 and zinc oxide can be easily observed.

-Like the nanocomposites calcinated at the times of 1 and 1.5 h, the one obtained at the time of 2.5 h shows the main peaks of $TiO_2$ and ZnO (Figure 1d).
-Accordingly, the planes related to the $TiO_2$ and also zinc oxide found in the XRD pattern of the nanocomposite calcinated at 1 h can be easily detected for the sample calcinated at 2.5 h.
-Increasing the calcination time from 2.5 to 3 h had also no considerable impact on the structure of the nanocomposite.
-In accordance with the XRD image of the nanocomposite synthesized at 3 h (Figure 1e), the increment in the calcination time did not change the positions of the XRD peaks and also their intensities.
-Besides, the planes relevant to the $TiO_2$ and also the ZnO can obviously be detected.
-As a conclusion, the calcination time insignificantly altered the structure of the nanocomposites and all the prepared samples disclosed similar XRD patterns.
+Like the nanocomposites calcinated at 1 and 1.5 h, the one obtained at 2.5 h shows the main peaks of TiO2 and ZnO (Figure 1d).
+Accordingly, the planes related to the TiO2 and zinc oxide found in the XRD pattern of the nanocomposite calcinated at 1 h can be easily detected for the sample calcinated at 2.5 h.
+Increasing the calcination time from 2.5 to 3 h also had no considerable impact on the structure of the nanocomposite.
+According to the XRD image of the nanocomposite synthesized at 3 h (Figure 1e), the increment in the calcination time did not change the positions of the XRD peaks and their intensities.
+Besides, the planes relevant to the TiO2 and the ZnO can be detected.
+In conclusion, the calcination time insignificantly altered the structure of the nanocomposites, and all the prepared samples disclosed similar XRD patterns.

-Fourier transform infrared spectroscopy (FTIR) was adopted to scrutinize the functional groups such as vibrational inorganic metallic modes present within the TiO2-ZnO nanocomposites.
+Fourier transform infrared spectroscopy (FTIR) was adopted to scrutinise the functional groups, such as vibrational inorganic metallic modes present within the TiO2-ZnO nanocomposites.
 Figure 2 exhibits the FTIR spectra of the nanocomposites fabricated at varied calcination times.
-Referring to the FTIR spectrum of the nanocomposite obtained at calcination time of 1 h (Figure 2a), the peak found at the wavenumber of 3430 cm-1 is typically ascribed to the absorption band of hydroxyl (O-H) of $H_2O$ molecules within the nanocomposite.
+Referring to the FTIR spectrum of the nanocomposite obtained at a calcination time of 1 h (Figure 2a), the peak found at the wavenumber of 3430 cm-1 is typically ascribed to the absorption band of hydroxyl (O-H) of H2O molecules within the nanocomposite.

-Figure 2.
-The FTIR spectra of the TiO2-ZnO nanocomposites synthesized at the times of (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour(s).
+Fig. 2.
+The FTIR spectra of the TiO2-ZnO nanocomposites synthesized at the times of (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour (s)